 2. All under 18s’ must have parental or guardian permission to attend, this can be annually

 3. All parents or guardians should be available to bring their children out to and collect from club runs.
 Where possible they should be encouraged to join in.

-Mileage, certainly for youth riders should be restricted and taking advice from our Club coach as of 01/06/2022, who has spoken with British Cycling on this subject, and has suggested the following:
+Mileage, certainly for youth riders should be restricted and taking advice from a Club coach as of 01/06/2022, who has spoken with British Cycling on this subject, and has suggested the following:

 Juniors - 16-18 years of age – up to 50* miles – Youths - 14-16 years of age – up to 40* miles

 *This is a guide, but mileage should not exceed the distance by more than 5 miles in each case.